prometheus/prometheus/docs/configuration/configuration.md

 metric_relabel_configs:
   [ - <relabel_config> ... ]

-# Per-scrape limit on number of scraped samples that will be accepted.
+# Per-scrape limit on the number of scraped samples that will be accepted.
 # If more than this number of samples are present after metric relabeling
 # the entire scrape will be treated as failed.
 0 means no limit.
 [ sample_limit: <int> | default = 0 ]

-# Per-scrape config limit on number of unique targets that will be
+# Per-scrape config limit on the number of unique targets that will be
 # accepted.
 If more than this number of targets are present after target
 # relabeling, Prometheus will mark the targets as failed without scraping them.
 # 0 means no limit.
 This is an experimental feature, this behaviour could